 Making a Difference in Evansville

-BECOME A 2017 FRIENDS OF THE POOR WALK SPONSOR TODAY!
+BECOME A 2020 FRIENDS OF THE POOR WALK SPONSOR TODAY!

 How your support of the Walk/Run helps to impact the lives of those we serve.

-- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high quality food to last a family for three to four days to 14,177 families totaling 32,790 individuals, about 2,732 individuals per month.
+- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high quality food to last a family for three to four days to 14,783 families totaling 28,449 individuals, about 2,371 individuals per month.

 - Our Thrift Store, through vouchers paid at cost or less by our conferences, provided more than 850 free or extremely low-cost bed units to those in need.

 - Our Thrift Store provided a source of low priced clothing, furniture and household goods to those in need totaling more than $42,000.

 - A Systemic Change program was initiated in collaboration with Evansville ARC to train adults with disabilities in work ethics, interview skills and interdisciplinary skills to obtain employment and become self-sustaining or near self-sustaining.
 We have also started a relationship with the local ResCare Workforce Services in helping those in our community get back to work after being the recipient of social services aid.
-We have worked with more than 15 individuals since the program started in November 2016.
+We have worked with more than 60 individuals since the program started in November 2016.